Memory Efficient Neural Processes via Constant Memory Attention Block

 \section{Conclusion}

-In this work, we introduced CMAB (Constant Memory Attention Block), a novel efficient attention block capable of computing its output in \textbf{constant} additional memory.
-Building on CMAB, we proposed Constant Memory Attentive Neural Processes (CMANPs), a new NP variant requiring only constant memory for all 3 phases of Neural Processes (conditioning, querying, and updating).
-Leveraging the efficient updates property of CMAB, we introduced CMANP-AND (Autoregressive Not-Diagonal).
-Our experiments show that CMANP(-AND) achieves state-of-the-art results while being more scalable than prior methods.
-In our analysis, we showed that either by increasing the size of the latent bottleneck ($L_I$ and $L_B$) or decreasing the block size ($B_Q$), we can further improve its performance.
-Previous state-of-the-art NPs required memory that is linear or quadratic in the number of context datapoints; in contrast, CMANP-AND only uses constant memory in the number of context datapoints, making it applicable to settings such as low-memory domains.
+In this work, we showed that Cross Attention can be updated efficiently with new context data and computed in a constant amount of memory irrespective of the number of context data points.
+Leveraging these properties, we introduced CMAB (Constant Memory Attention Block), a novel attention block that (1) is permutation invariant, (2) computes its output in constant memory, and (3) performs updates in constant computation.
+Building on CMAB, we proposed Constant Memory Attentive Neural Processes (CMANPs), a new memory-efficient NP variant.
+Leveraging the efficient updates property of CMAB, we introduced CMANP-AND (Autoregressive Not-Diagonal extension).
+Empirically, we show that CMANP(-AND) achieves state-of-the-art results while being significantly more efficient than prior state-of-the-art methods.
+In our analysis, we showed that increasing the size of the latent bottleneck can improve CMANPs' performance.
+Lastly, we showed a proof of concept extending CMABs beyond Neural Processes.